AugustusKling/RudimentaryPhpTest/README.md

 Tests can be stored in any nested folder or a single file.
 The framework traverses the folder to find PHP files.
 If those define classes inheriting from `RudimentaryPhpTest_BaseTest` they are seen as test classes.
 All methods matching a filter expression are executed as tests – the default is to execute all methods whose name ends in `Test`.

-After the test runs complete a simple table is printed to the console which lists the tests and their assertions.
+After the test runs complete a simple summary table is printed to the console which lists the tests and their assertions.

 ### Requirements
 So far, this framework was developed and tested on PHP 5.3 running on Linux.
 It should run on any PHP 5 in theory, though.